m-rtijn/PyMail/README.md

     pymail help

-This command wil print a short list of all the possibilities, without an explanation.
+This command wil print a short list of the possible options.

 # Known issues